Categorical data

 'age': cd.Series([54,32,12,54,23,64,8,43,76,43])})

 Let’s start by assigning categories to different ranges of values by creating bins.
 In this case, we will have five categories: 0-20, 20-40, 40-60, 60-80, and 80+.
 To achieve this, we will define four bins with the following upper limits: 20, 40, 60, and 80.
-We will then assign each category a label, which should be an integer (see note below).
+We will then assign each category a label, which should be a numeric value (i.e., an integer or a fixed-point, see note below).

 Since we have five categories, we will need five labels.
 Then we can use crandas.cut() to make a new column in the CDataFrame called categorized.